 The Film and Media minor is dedicated to exploring the relations between media, power, and social justice by integrating film and media theory, history, and creative practice.
 The program gives students a unique set of analytical and practical skills, which students combine to forge creative and original scholarship in Film and Media Studies.
 During the semester, students are invited to attend a number of exclusive events to further their knowledge of Film and Media Studies.
 The program encourages all forms of film and media scholarship including screenplays, podcasts, written essays, and experimental shorts.
 Furthermore, the program hosts a number of guest lectures, giving students the opportunity to learn from Oscar nominated directors, Hollywood producers, world renowned documentarians, and film festival directors.

 Sophomores in the College, the School of Foreign Service and McDonough School of Business are eligible to apply for the Film and Media Studies minor.

 The Film and Media Studies Minor application process takes part during the spring semester.
-Applications open January 1st.
-The deadline for admission in Fall 2021 is 3/1/21.
+Applications open January 1, 2024.
+The deadline is February 16, 2024.

 The application requires a brief (500 word) essay about your interest in Film and Media Studies and an outline of how you plan to complete the minor in your junior and senior year.
 You also need one faculty member who knows you to act as a reference.